 In the 1990s I led the campaign to create the Crowborough Birth Centre (MLU) which became a successful flagship unit.
 I have been proactive in supporting maternity services and birthing units, and as a co-founder of the Birth Centre Network UK, was an early advocate nationally for Midwife-led Care as a mainstream choice for women.
 In 2013 I was appointed MBE for services to midwifery and parents.
 With a BSc in Earth Sciences and a Post-graduate Masters degree in Economics, my career developed in the Food Industry in operational roles, in due course as Managing Director of some sizeable business supplying the major UK retailers.
 I am a member of the Institute of Directors and a Fellow of the Royal Society of Arts, Manufactures and Commerce.
 I now divide my time between paid Food Industry Consultancy work and voluntary roles working with Social Enterprises and Charities focused on health services.

 I have been involved in community hospitals in a number of roles including management, consultancy, development and research.
 In these various roles, I have visited over half of all community hospitals in the UK.
 I researched integrated care in community hospitals for my PhD at the University of Warwick.
-I am currently working with the Universities of Birmingham and Leeds on studies on community hospitals.
+I have been working with the Universities of Birmingham and Leeds on studies on community hospitals.
 I work regularly with NHS organisations, Leagues of Friends and community groups and in particular supporting innovations and developments.
 I also advise communities on consultations, proposals for change and new models of care.
 I am a reviewer for the National Institute for Health Research, and on the Editorial Advisory Board for the Journal of Integrated Care.
 I support the CHA website as a resource for those concerned with the role, function and potential of community hospitals.
 For further information follow link

 I am a member of the Community Hospitals Association (CHA) Management Board with a focus on Innovation and Best Practice.
 Community Hospitals fulfil a vital role within the NHS but are often not represented in mainstream work.
 I am passionate about the added value community hospitals and staff working in them bring to local populations.